ministryofjustice/check-financial-eligibility/README.md

 ## Integration tests (cucumber)

-We are beginning the process of transitioning from "ispec" to cucumber.
-During the transition we have tests defined in both formats.
-Newer tests are written as cucumber features in the `features` folder.
+We are exploring the use of cucumber for feature tests, in particular to document features added for the "[EFE](https://github.com/ministryofjustice/laa-estimate-financial-eligibility-for-legal-aid)" client.
+These cucumber tests are to be found in the `features` folder.

 Run them with: